main menu

 what is vitiligo?

-Vitiligo is an autoimmune condition where the immune system attacks the pigment-producing cells in the skin, leading to white patches.
+Vitiligo is a skin condition where the immune system mistakenly attacks melanocytes, the pigment-producing cells in the skin, leading to white patches.

 what causes vitiligo?

-Anyone.
-Vitiligo can start at any age but commonly begins between ages 2 and 40.
-It affects all races/ethnicities equally, though the contrast between affected and normal skin is more noticeable in darker skin tones.
+Anyone can develop Vitiligo.
+It often appears between ages 2 and 40 and affects all skin types.
+However, the contrast between affected and unaffected skin is more pronounced in individuals with darker skin tones.

 why treat vitiligo?